leeeeeeeee2/mcda/docs/modules/american_school.rst

     :label: equ:mat

 **Step 2.** Normalization the decision matrix, where for profit criteria use the equation (:eq:`equ:profita`), and for cost, criteria use the equation (:eq:`equ:costa`).
-In this study, The Minimum-Maximum normalization method was used.
+In this study, The Sum normalization method was used.

 .. math::
     \begin{equation}